amondit/jquery.scrollsteps.js/README.md

 # jquery.stepscroll.js

-jQuery plugin to handle mousewheel scrolling by steps, handling many wheel types (click, inertia, etc.)
+Lightweight jQuery plugin to handle mousewheel scrolling by steps, handling many wheel types (click, inertia, etc.).

-## Why do you need it?
+Especially useful if you want to manually implement a lightweight slider (ie. not want to use the dozens of already available jQuery sliders that do everything, take ages to configure correctly and bloat your site).

+Bottomline is: StepScroll.js + CSS (3D) Transforms = very fast, lightweight, simple & powefull slider!

+## About it.

 Sometimes you need to handle mousewheel events to scroll between elements using steps for each mousewheel finger actions, such as (but not limited to):